erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/supplier-pricing-optimisation/README.md

 **Project Type**: Pricing Strategy & Revenue Optimisation

 ## Project Overview
 This project focused on optimising the pricing model of a B2B SaaS platform that connects smash repairers with OEM and Aftermarket parts suppliers.
-The platform facilitates quote requests and part sourcing, with the business earning revenue primarily through a clip % (take-rate / commission) on the value of parts sold.

-Suppliers operate under a tiered membership model (Gold vs Blue) that influences their effective take-rate.
-The goal was to move beyond a simple two-tier system and develop a more nuanced, data-driven pricing approach.
+The platform connects smash repairers (purchasers) with OEM and Aftermarket parts suppliers.
+Repairers request quotes and source parts, while suppliers list parts and fulfil orders.
+The SaaS company earns revenue primarily through a **clip % (take-rate / commission)** on the value of parts sold.
+Suppliers operate under a tiered membership model (Gold vs Blue) that influences their effective take-rate and platform benefits.

 ## Problem Statement
 The existing Gold vs Blue tier structure and fixed take-rate logic were not optimally aligned with actual supplier behaviour.
 Leadership needed to understand: